dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 ## Injectors

-{% task 'Register an `Injector` that will allow state to be injected into widgets.' %}
+{% task 'Register an injector factory that will allow state to be injected into widgets.' %}

 Currently, the application's `main` module is only responsible for creating the `Projector`, which provides the bridge between the application code and the DOM.